qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * :guilabel:`Open project on launch` |selectString| (choose between 'New', 'Most recent', 'Welcome Page', and 'Specific').
-When choosing 'Specific' use the |browseButton| to define the project to use by default.
+When choosing 'Specific' use the :guilabel:`...` button to define the project to use by default.
 The 'Welcome Page' displays a list of recent projects with screenshot.
 * |checkbox| :guilabel:`Create new project from default project`.
 You have the possibility to press on :guilabel:`Set current project as default` or on